SaidTorres3/video-editor/README.md

 1. Click "Open Video" to select a video file
 2. The application will automatically detect and list all audio tracks
 3. Audio tracks appear in the "Audio Tracks" list on the right side
+4. You can also pass a video file path as a command line argument or use Windows "Open with..." to launch the program with that video already loaded

 ### Controlling Audio Tracks